hannobraun/notebooks/README.md

 ## About

-I'm making notebooks.
+I make notebooks.
 As a hobby.
 And I figured, why not make them open source.

 ![A notebook, closed, bound in cork leather.](notebook.jpg)